Baked Parmesan Tomatoes

 Rated 3 Pins - SMALL

-7 thoughts on “Baked Parmesan Tomatoes”
+7 responses to “Baked Parmesan Tomatoes”

 1. I love what you are doing with the Pintesting, Anne!
 Love it!
 One request: I’d love to see a Pin Category for Flavor/Texture or something similar.
 After all, if someone is going to follow a recipe that somebody pinned, they probably want it to taste as good as it looks.
 I’d love to hear your thoughts on seasoning, balance, etc. 🙂

-1. Jenni, I went back and forth over adding “taste” as a rating criteria.
+Jenni, I went back and forth over adding “taste” as a rating criteria.
 The two problems I kept hitting were; 1) I will also test Pinterest pins that are not recipes, and 2) taste is very personal and subjective.
 I would be glad to add more descriptors about the taste – especially the specifics that you mentioned – but will do it in the “Accuracy” criteria.
 I don’t want to taste nail polish or modge podge. 😉

 2. Congratulations on the published recipe!!
 So excited for you!
 And let me know what oven temp (and time) you’d use to make this recipe right.
 Looks like it has some potential. 🙂

-1. Thanks Kari!
+Thanks Kari!
 The next time I make them I’ll add an update to the post.
 One thing I should have mentioned is that everyone’s oven is different, so if you know your own oven leans hotter or colder, or has some other quirk, then adjust for that.
 Usually if a recipe gives a cooking/baking time range, I ALWAYS check at the earliest time.
 That wasn’t the case here because the time was not given as a range.
 For the testing purposes I follow the recipe as precisely as possible, so 15 minutes on the dot.
 I’ll post the update soon.

 3. I’ve been wanting to try these, I’ll look at your taiortul tomorrow and maybe become brave enough to try it, I’m worried about the fire part of this technique, fire and me don’t get along too well, long story ;( anyway, waving hi from the sandy beaches of Florida!